diego-lopez8/diego-lopez8/README.md

 ### Welcome to my page.

-I'm a Junior at New York University studying Computer and Data Science with a minor in Cybersecurity.
+I'm a Rising Senior at New York University studying Computer and Data Science with a minor in Cybersecurity.

 Current focuses are music intelligence, ethical hacking, and deep learning for cybersecurity.